thycotic/Discovery/SQL/readme.md

 1. Navigate to the **Scanner Settings** tab
 1. Under **Find Accounts** select **Add New Account Scanner**
 1. Select the **SQL Logins** scanner created in the previous section
-1. Under **Secret Credential** add necessay secret (_if Discovery or Distributed Engine account will not be utilized_)
+1. Under **Secret Credential** add necessary secret (_if Discovery or Distributed Engine account will not be utilized_)
 1. Under **Advanced Settings** adjust the **Scanner Timeout (minutes)** value if necessary
 1. Select **OK**

 ## Next Steps

-Once the above configuration has been done you can trigger Discovery to scan your environment to find all the SQL Logins.
+Once the above configuration has been done, you can trigger Discovery to scan your environment to find all the SQL Logins.